Interconnectivity¶

 Gap junctions represent electrical synapses where transmission between cells is bidirectional and direct.
 They are modelled as a conductance between two gap junction sites on two cells.

-Similarly to Connections, Gap Junctions in Arbor are defined in two steps:
+Similarly to Connections, gap Junctions in Arbor are defined in two steps:

 Create labeled gap junction sites on two separate cells as part of their cell descriptions in the recipe.
 Each labeled group of gap junctions may contain multiple items on possibly multiple locations on the cell.